 Today Disneyland debuted Fantasy Faire, the park’s new home for Princesses alongside the iconic Sleeping Beauty Castle.
-Tucked away in an enchanted courtyard featuring details spanning decades of Disney’s most beloved animated films, Fantasy Faire features a Royal Hall where guests can meet some of their favorite characters, a Royal Theatre with storytellers recounting classic Disney tales, and some unique treats to dine on.
+Tucked away in an enchanting courtyard featuring details spanning decades of Disney’s most beloved animated films, Fantasy Faire features a Royal Hall where Guests can meet some of their favorite characters, a Royal Theatre with storytellers recounting classic Disney tales, and some unique treats to dine on.

-Disneyland first unveiled Fantasy Faire during a media preview today, followed by a soft opening for all park guests.
-Following up on his report from the construction tour a few weeks ago, Paul Barrie from Window to the Magic, along with his wife Tairy, returns to share new details, sights, and sounds from the brand new area.
+Disneyland first unveiled Fantasy Faire during a media preview today, followed by a soft opening for all park Guests.
+Following up on his report from the construction tour a few weeks ago, Paul Barrie from Window to the Magic and his wife Terry return to share new details, sights and sounds from the brand new area.

 Fantasy Faire takes the place of Carnation Plaza Gardens, transforming the former dancing space into an extension of Fantasyland.
-Though guests won’t find swing dancing here any longer, guests will discover new Disney entertainment throughout the area, beginning with a stroll through its elaborate courtyard.
+Guests won’t find swing dancing here any longer, and Guests will discover new Disney entertainment throughout the area, beginning with a stroll through its elaborate courtyard.

 Intricate artwork displays the entertainment options within Fantasy Faire.